hyperswarm/scale-scenarios/readme.md

 ## Setup

-Once install an executable name `hscale` will be available, this can be used to automatically spin up a machine and set it up with all necessary dependencies.
+Once installed, an executable name `hscale` will be available, this can be used to automatically spin up a machine and set it up with all necessary dependencies.